top of page

 (2026 Guide for Established Founders)

-But, you find yourself explaining more than you should have to, justifying your pricing, and attracting clients who don’t quite match your level.
-If you feel this friction, it is likely time to rebuild your brand to match the woman you’ve become.
+But you find yourself explaining more than you should have to.
+Justifying your pricing.
+Attracting clients who don't quite match your level.
+If you feel that friction, it is likely time to rebuild your brand to match the woman you've become.

 The Hidden Cost of Brand Debt

-Most founders assume their brand needs a refresh when it “looks outdated," but in reality, it's usually much deeper.
+Most founders assume their brand needs a refresh when it "looks outdated."
+But in reality, it's usually much deeper than that.
 This gap is what I call Brand Debt.

 Brand Debt occurs when your professional reputation has outgrown your brand identity.
 Your business has moved into Version 3.0, but your brand is still communicating Version 1.0.